halex5000/ld-articles/sdk wrappers/Wrapping the LaunchDarkly SDK.md

 Creating these simplified shortcuts can also help you standardize how your team interacts with the SDK by turning a series of steps into a single one.
 Let's look at a couple examples of this that I have used in my code.

 On a client-side application, it is common that you'd want to add a listener to see if a flag changes after getting the initial flag state.
 LaunchDarkly will notify your application of any flag changes (within 200ms of the change being made), but you have to be listening for them.
 This is usually a two-step process.
 First, you get the initial flag state.
-Second, you add a change listener to that flag key.
+Second, you add a change listener to that flag key and manage any rerendering as needed.

 In this client-side JavaScript SDK wrapper, I've converted that to a single step by allowing you to pass a change listener to the `getFlagValue()` function.
 The function will pass back the flag value but also set a change listener for the passed flag key at the same time.